Leica TL vs M10

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

-If the count of individual advantages (bullet points above) is taken as a guide, the TL comes out slightly ahead of the M10 (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (9 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the TL and the M10 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.